Exterior view of the UCI Anteater Learning Pavilion

 • A photovoltaic system on the roof reduces the building’s need for campus utilities and increases sustainability.

-• LED luminaires located throughout are managed by a digital lighting control system.
+• A digital lighting control system manages LED luminaires located throughout.
 Lighting controls consist of occupancy sensors, manual dimming, photocell dimming, and separate zone controls to provide flexibility.
-A lumen maintenance system was installed, which reduces energy consumption by decreasing the light output of the luminaire initially and gradually increasing to compensate for the reduced luminaire light output which provides a consistent light level over the life of the fixtures.
+A lumen maintenance system was installed, which reduces energy consumption by initially decreasing the luminaire’s light output and gradually increasing it to compensate for the reduced luminaire light output.
+This provides a consistent light level over the fixtures’ lifetime.

 • Classroom lighting controls integrate with the audiovisual system to allow lighting to be controlled seamlessly with presentations.